Sharon Watts: Early storylines (1985–1990)

-Sharon was shown to share a particularly close bond with her childhood friend, Michelle Fowler in the serial.
+Sharon was shown to share a particularly close bond with her childhood friend, Michelle, in the serial.
 Kingsley suggested that Michelle was an "important steadying influence in Sharon's life.
 The two friends are like sisters and, like sisters, they sometimes fight."
 Following Den's supposed death in 1989, Sharon and Michelle's friendship was tested by Sharon's discovery that her adored father had slept with her best friend Michelle when she was sixteen and that he was the mystery father of Michelle's daughter, Vicki.
 Sharon discovered this in a special two-hander episode written by Tony McHale, which aired in April 1989.
 In the episode, Sharon and Michelle spend an evening together drinking wine and reminiscing.
 After Sharon confesses to Michelle that, in the absence of both her parents, she now views Michelle and her daughter Vicki as her family, Michelle tells her the secret she has been keeping for four years, that Vicki is Den's daughter.
 However, Sharon is not comforted by this, feeling "hurt, angry and deceived" by Michelle and her father.
 Brake surmised that Sharon "leaves the flat wishing that Michelle had never told her.
 Things would never be quite the same between them."
 The episode returned to a model established by the first Den-and-Angie solo episode, with revelations and major character changes to an important relationship.
 Brake suggested that it gave Dean and Susan Tully (Michelle) the chance to demonstrate how much they had grown as actresses during their four years on the programme.
 Brake also claimed the episode was held in high regard by the show's producers, directors, and writers, describing the actors' performances as "superlative".